 - Yard sales: Have a yard sale to get rid of the books that you weren't able to sell through other channels.
 Yard sales usually don't bring in a huge profit for books, but at least you'll get something for items you aren't using.

 If you want to become a reliable book reseller, there are a few things you need to do:

 - Be honest about the condition of the book.
 If there are damaged corners or missing pages, say so.
 If someone has written in or highlighted huge portions of the book, make that known.
 If the book has remainder marks (an indication they've been returned to the publisher), mention that, too.
 Fudging on the condition won't get you more money.
-When the buyer receives your book and finds it lacking, he or she will adjust the offer down and may even reject your book completely.
+When the buyer receives your book and finds it lacking, they will adjust the offer down and might even reject your book completely.

 - Pay to ship your books.
 Offer to pick up the tab for the shipping costs.

 Do you have a lot of magazines to clear out?
 Sell them in your next yard sale, or consider donating them to a nursing home or art teacher.
 If you have copies of a magazine that is now defunct, you may be able to sell them on eBay for a small profit.
 Otherwise, just recycle them, and enjoy the extra space in your house.

 How can I find out what my used books are worth?

 Check on BookScouter to see and compare what price over 30 vendors are willing to pay for your books.

 Popular used books that are worth trying to resell are textbooks, arts and crafts books, cooking books, sheet music, religious books, best-selling fiction, and non-fiction books.

 What should I do with books I can't sell?